openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 ## Pipelines-As-Code Info

-  There are a settings exposed through a config map for which any authenticated user can access to know about the Pipeline as Code status.
+  There are a settings exposed through a config map for which any authenticated user can access to know about the Pipelines-as-Code status.
 This Configmap will be automatically created with the [OpenShift Pipelines Operator](https://docs.openshift.com/container-platform/latest/cicd/pipelines/understanding-openshift-pipelines.html) or when installing with [tkn pac boostrap](../../guide/cli/#bootstrap) command.